Hey friend 🥰

 Hawai'i offers natural attractions that can be discovered and explored by humans.

 Those sights were not made for us by anyone.
 They were not meant to be tourist spots.
-Nothing in the natural world was set for us.
+Nothing in the natural world was set up for us.

 The sights we enjoy today are simply remants of natural processes such as volcanic eruptions, weathering and erosion.